 Consultations and Forensic Work

-Dr. Robert Pollard, director of the Deaf Wellness Center, frequently provides consultation services to a wide variety of individuals and organizations.
+Dr. Robert Pollard, former director of the Deaf Wellness Center, frequently provides consultation services to a wide variety of individuals and organizations through his adjunct work at the University.
 He has consulted to numerous regional and state mental health and healthcare organizations on service planning and program evaluation pertaining to the deaf population.
 He frequently consults with universities and other organizations regarding how to make education and training programs accessible and effective for deaf and hard-of-hearing students and trainees.
 He has provided research consultation to a number of universities and research programs, focusing on study design, validity issues in research data involving deaf subjects, and cross-cultural research ethics in the deafness field (see the publications section of this website for related articles and book chapters).

 Dr. Pollard is a frequent consultant to attorneys and judges regarding deaf individuals involved in the legal system, in both civil and criminal cases.
 He has provided expert witness testimony in dozens of cases around the U.S. and in Canada.
 Often, these cases involve the conduct of psychological assessments of deaf defendants or plaintiffs.
 (Dr. Pollard is fluent in American Sign Language and therefore conducts assessments directly, not through sign language interpreters.)